krakend/krakend-documentation/backends/service-discovery.md

     _api._tcp.example.com.
 86400 IN SRV 0 5 8000 foo.example.com.

 {{< note title="Caching" type="info" >}}
-The DNS-based service discovery caches entries for 30 seconds.
+The DNS-based service discovery caches entries for 30 seconds by default, use `dns_cache_ttl`to change it.
 {{< /note >}}

 To integrate **Consul, Kubernetes, or any other `DNS SRV` compatible system** as the Service Discovery, you only need to set two keys: